mitraillet/CommitPerHoursServer/README.md

 ```

 then edit the `OAUTH_TOKEN` environment variable.
 You can use your github personal access token which you can find in [Github developer settings](https://github.com/settings/tokens)
+and edit `url` of the database  for that you need to either install locally a mongoDB on your computer then the url should be like this `mongodb://localhost:27017/userdir` or you can use a cloud such as mongoDB.atlas and the url should be like this `mongodb+srv://$[username]:$[password]@$[hostlist]/$[database]?retryWrites=true` follow this tutorial to make it `https://docs.mongodb.com/guides/cloud/atlas/`.
+In these MongoDB you need to have a database named `TwebCommitPerHours` with two collections named `Data` and `RepoName`.
+If you don't create this database and collections or you don't want to use this name, you'll need to modify your code to adapt it to fit with your configuration.

 ### 3. Install project dependencies
 ```sh